Triple virus wave overruns Austria - experts also warn in Germany

 With our newsletter you won’t miss anything from your area, Germany and the world – register now for free!

-Especially in infants under four months and children with chronic illnesses, RSV infection can be so severe that they need hospital treatment.
+Especially in infants under four months and children with chronic diseases, infection with RSV can be so severe that they have to be treated in the hospital.
 In Germany caused a wave of infections last year RS viruses that increasingly affect childrenof great concern to pediatricians.

 Triple virus wave could lead to major problems in Germany